zapodeanu/DEVWKS-1301-MEL19/README.md

 - config_change_incident.py - test Embedded Event Manager and Guest Shell
 - config_change_approve.py - application code

-**Application Workflow**
+**Application Workflow:**

-- User makes IOS XE device configuration change
+- A network engineer makes an IOS XE device configuration change
+- Syslog triggers Embedded Event Manager applet execution
-- Syslog triggers EEM Guest Shell Python script execution
+- This will in Guest Shell a Python script execution
 - The config_change.py script will:
     - Detect if a configuration change
     - Collect the device hostname using RESTCONF